lyubovGB/News/README.md

-# first-start
+# newsLine

-Лента новостей на JS
+Newsline on JS
 ***
-Вывод всех новостей /
+output all news /
-Счетчик/
+news counter/
-Добавление новых новостей/
+Adding new news/